t-edson/PicPas/README.md

 ## Limitations

-•	Only basic types are implemented: bit, byte, char, boolean and word (limited support).
+•	Only basic types are implemented: bit, byte, char, boolean, word an dword(limited support).

 •	Cannot declare arrays or records.